folbricht/routedns/README.md

 - `fail-back` - Similar to `fail-rotate` but will attempt to fall back to the original order (prioritizing the first) if there are no failures for a minute.
 - `replace` - Applies regular expressions to query strings and replaces them before forwarding the query.
 Useful to map hostnames to a different domain on-the-fly or append domain names to short hostname queries.
 - `blocklist` - A blocklist has just one upstream resolver and forwards anything that does not match its expressions unmodified.
 If a query matches a block expression, it'll be answered with NXDOMAIN.
+- `cache` - Caches responses for the amount of time in the TTL of answer, NS, and extra records.

 In this example, two upstream resolvers are grouped together and will be used alternating: